Best AI Robo-Advisor Alternatives for Retirement in 2026

 - The catch: The free side is tracking and projection, not execution, and the managed advisory tier carries an advisory fee that is higher than a typical robo, so weigh the cost against the planning value.

-This is the right fit when your question is “am I on track for retirement” across several accounts, and you want to project and stress-test rather than hand over management.
+This is the right fit when your question is “am I on track for retirement” across several accounts, and you want to project, stress-test, and check fees rather than hand over management.
 The managed advisory tier exists if you want execution too, but its fee is higher than a typical robo, so weigh it against the planning value.

 To be upfront, since this is our site: Walnut is the portfolio-connected kind, and it leads in that narrow category rather than overall.
+Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
 It is not a robo-advisor and is not hands-off.
-Walnut is an AI investing assistant you chat with on the broker you already own, including the IRA or brokerage where you save for retirement, so it fits an existing account rather than opening a managed one.
+Unlike Betterment, Wealthfront, SoFi, and Origin, it does not open or manage a retirement account; like Empower and PortfolioPilot it reads your accounts rather than running them.
+You chat with it on the broker you already own, including the IRA or brokerage where you save for retirement, so it fits an existing account rather than opening a managed one.

 Walnut